-Additional fees are county fees, which are subject to change and payable to the county in order to facilitate the cremation proceeding.
+Additional fees are county fees, which are subject to change and payable to the county to facilitate the cremation proceeding.
 The cost for a death certificate is $10.00.

 Call us today at (727) 201-1616, and let us help make this difficult time easier.
-We are happy to answer any questions you have and help guide you through the process.
+We are happy to answer any questions and help guide you through the process.

 Can I preplan a cremation in St Petersburg?